mjfrigaard/sharing-your-work/manuscript/00intro.md

 ## How this book is structured

-We structured this book like an Army Field Manual, which means each topic was chosen using the following criteria:
+We structured this book somewhat like an Army Field Manual, which means each topic was chosen using the following criteria:

 - (a) *Relative importance*.
 Which activities contribute most to successful training?